-Some people claim that the benchmark of a true psychological horror is that the truly petrifying element is what isn't shown, not necessarily what is.
-But I've also included horror films that rely on the disintegration of the human psyche, and films where characters begin to lose faith in what is strictly real.
+Some people claim that the benchmark of true psychological horror is that the truly petrifying aspect is what isn't shown, not necessarily what is.
+But I've also included horror films that rely on the wholesale disintegration of the human psyche, and films where characters begin to lose faith in what is strictly real.

 Beginner's Guide: Psychological Horror, via Film Inquiry: